offsoc/onionplan/docs/3 - Appendixes/02 - Appendix: Specs for DNS-based .onion records.md

 ### DNS record

-1. Need to check the response size for a query on a non-existent TXT record, to evaluate the cost of always doing this kind of query.
-2. Need to draft a `TXT` record format:
+1. Need to draft a record format:
-    * Woudn't need to include the '.onion' extension.
-    * Could encode the .onion address using base64.
+    1. Without the `.onion` suffix in the response, since it may be redundant.
+    2. The Onion Service public key (i.e, it's base address) using an encoding like base64 instead of base32, and without padding, reducing the record size up to 20%.
-    * Could include a signature by the .onion service itself, signing:
+    3. Include a signature by the .onion service itself, signing:
-        * Hash with the DNS.
+        * The hash with the DNS.
         * The .onion address itself.
-    * Could include port/service (optional field).
+    4. Include port/service (optional field).

 ### Client side versus exit node side resolution